joemcl/switchboard-twilio/README.md

 $ switchboard buy --area_code 617 --quantity 2
 ```

+Error "TypeError: Cannot read property 'phoneNumber' of undefined" - if you get this error, that means there are not available phone numbers to buy in the desired Area Code, and you should try another Area Code

 To release a phone number (with number formatted like example), example:

 ```shell